StanJulia/CmdStan.jl/README.md

 Note 1: CmdStan.jl is part of the Github StanJulia organization set of packages.
 It's the primary interface to Stan's cmdstan executable.
 Most other envisaged packages are for post-sampling steps.
 The intention is to deprecate Stan.jl (or in fact under the cover use CmdStan.jl and StanMamba.jl as a replacement).

-Note 2: Additional work is needed on documentation.

-Note 3: Works with several other packages in the StanJulia organization, i.e. StanMamba, StanDataFrames and StanMCMCChain.
-StanMCMCChainExamples is under development.
+Note 2: Works with several other packages in the StanJulia organization, i.e. StanMamba, StanDataFrames and StanMCMCChain.
+StanMambaExamples.jl and StanMCMCChainExamples are under development.
-StanMamba will be completed once Mamba is ported to Julia 1.0.

-Note 4: Tested on Julia v0.7.0, Julia v1.0.0 and Julia 1.1-dev
+Note 3: Tested on Julia v1.0 and Julia 1.1-dev

-Note 5: For now the build.jl is skipped.
+Note 4: For now the build.jl is skipped.
 Please let me know if this is inconvenient.

-Note 6: Master (will be released as v5.0.0) branch contains a Project.toml.